Print screens of MGM designs

 My role

-As the Product Designer on the Acquisition Team, I collaborated with a Product Manager, a Researcher and a Developer.
+As the Product Designer on the Acquisition Team, I collaborated with a Product Manager, a Researcher and Developers.

-I led the end-to-end product design strategy for all features and flows of the Member Get Member program, analysing research and data, designing interfaces and creating prototypes.
+I led the end-to-end product design strategy for all features and flows of the Member Get Member (referral) program, analyzing research and data, designing interfaces and creating prototypes.

 Print screen of the new MGM home page